Rosuav/StilleBot/PostgreSQL.md

 transactions that succeed on their respective ends, but conflict on replication.
 Likely causes of this include:

-* Any table: Two transactions each create a new row, using the SERIAL, and then conflict on the primary key.
-Very annoying since there's no easy way to fix it, plus it's something that could easily happen with busy tables.
 * stillebot.commands: Two transactions each "update set active = false where..." followed by "insert (channel, cmdname, active = true)".
 These will be separate command entries.
 Two likely possibilities: